-Bon Air Juvenile Correctional Center, located in Chesterfield County, is a 284-capacity facility serving a coed population of males age 14-18 and females age 11-20 who have been committed by the juvenile court.
+Bon Air Juvenile Correctional Center, located in Chesterfield County, is a 284-capacity facility serving an all male population typically age 14-20 who have been committed by the juvenile court.
 Residents placed at the facility have been adjudicated of crimes ranging from misdemeanors to felonies.
 Residents receive mental health and rehabilitative counseling services.
 Specialized treatment programs include substance abuse, aggression management, sex offender, and intensive therapeutic programming.
 Academic and career readiness training are provided on campus.
 Residents are able to earn a high school or high school equivalency diploma.
 Recreation, religious services, and volunteer programming are also provided.
 Communication with family members and natural supports are encouraged to maintain and further develop relationships.
 Residents may communicate by mail, phone calls, and during visitation.

 All residents are afforded visitation privileges.
 Personal items must be secured in the vehicle; keys must be surrendered at the door.
 All visitors are subject to a search.
 All visitors 13 years of age and older must have picture identification and be on a pre-approved visitor list.
 Visitors are expected to refrain from wearing suggestive or offensive clothing.
 Directions to the facility and specific rules regarding visitation are mailed to the guardian upon arrival of the resident and well before the opportunity to visit.
 To read DJJ’s full Visitation Policy, click here.